 The SUSLA Community Development Corporation (CDC) is a nonprofit organization created by Southern University at Shreveport to enhance the quality of life of its students, faculty and staff; as well as the residents of the community in which the university resides.
 The SUSLA CDC believes in building the capacity of businesses as well as individuals so that each can maximize their services to the community.
 The CDC believes that this enhancement can be realized through a number of efforts and services; including, but not limited to, the following:

 - Convenient Banking

-- Micro-business Lender

 - Homeownership Training

 - Housing Development

+- Convenient Banking

+- Micro-business Lender

 - Workforce Development

 - Neighborhood Revitalization

-- Community Networks
+- Community Network